package-chain/research/whitepaper.md

 in symlinks to the active generation.

 ## Network layer
 The file layer is extended with efficient p2p block sharing.
+The network shim is replaced with an actual implementation.
+A pubsub network is used to broadcast successful builds.

 ### Peer and block discovery
 A distributed hash table is used to locate peers that have a block.
 Local peers